Creating an index - Amazon Kendra

 Creating an index

-You can create an index using the console, the AWS Command Line Interface (AWS CLI), or by calling the CreateIndex API.
-This chapter describes how you can create an index using any one of these methods.
+You can create an index using the console, or by calling the CreateIndex API.
+You can use the AWS Command Line Interface (AWS CLI) or SDK with the API.
 After you created your index, you can add documents directly to it or from a data source.

-To create an index, you must provide the Amazon Resource Name (ARN) of an AWS Identity and Access Management (IAM) role that has access to an Amazon S3 bucket that you choose.
-In particular, the IAM role must have the permissions to perform actions on your behalf.
+To create an index, you must provide the Amazon Resource Name (ARN) of an AWS Identity and Access Management (IAM) role for indexes to access CloudWatch.
+For more information, see IAM roles for indexes.

 1. Sign in to the AWS Management Console and open the Amazon Kendra console at https://console.aws.amazon.com/kendra/.